Are Video Games Good For You?

 Video Games Effects On The Brain

 There have been many studies into the effects that video games have on the brain and some quite incredible results.
 According to a study by the Max Planck Society for the Advancement of Science, there is a whole range of benefits to the brain from gaming including spatial orientation, memory formation, strategic planning, and fine motor skills.
-Let’s talk a look at some thes in more detail.
+Let’s talk a look at some the

 Gaming Improves Spatial Skills